Landing Ship, Tank

 A Canadian LST off-loads an M4 Sherman during the Allied invasion of Sicily in 1943.

-A Landing Ship, Tank (LST) is a ship first developed during World War II (1939–1945) to support amphibious operations by carrying tanks, vehicles, cargo, and landing troops directly onto a low-slope beach with no docks or piers.
+A Landing Ship, Tank (LST) is a type of amphibious warfare ship class designed to support amphibious operations by carrying tanks, along with other military vehicles and cargo, and landing troops directly onto a low-slope beach with no docks or piers.
+LSTs were first developed during World War Il and modern LSTs of different classes are now being built and used by several militaries.
 The shallow draft and bow doors and ramps enabled amphibious assaults on almost any beach.
+In peacetime, LSTs can serve in secondary missions such as humanitarian aid, disaster relief, medical assistance and transportation.

 The LST had a highly specialized design that enabled ocean crossings as well as shore groundings.
 The bow had a large door that could open, deploy a ramp and unload vehicles.
 The LST had a flat keel that allowed the ship to be beached and stay upright.
 The twin propellers and rudders had protection from grounding.
 The LSTs served across the globe during World War II, including in the Pacific War and in the European theater.

-The first tank landing ships were built to British requirements by converting existing ships; the UK and the US then collaborated upon a joint design.
+In 1940, Rowland Baker, RCNC constructor, was tasked with developing a family of landing craft.
+He recognised the need for a 'mother' craft to carry smaller landing crafts across oceans.
+He developed the Landing Ship Dock concept.
+Baker was sent to the US with sketch designs.
+He worked with Captain Cochrane USN and BuShips to develop the Atlantic LCT design and fix all the basic parameters.
+Baker then worked with the US Maritime Commission, who brought the LST(2) to contract design.
+Winston Churchill arrived in Washington, and landing craft rose in priority.
+Orders were placed for LSTs and LSDs.
+Detailed design and construction of later craft was by Higgins of New Orleans.

 The British ships were used in late 1942 during the Allied invasion of Algeria.
 In 1943, LSTs participated in the invasion of Sicily and mainland Italy.
 In June 1944 they were part of the huge invasion fleet for the Normandy landings.

 Over 1,000 LSTs were laid down in the United States during World War II for use by the Allies; the United Kingdom and Canada produced eighty more.